Worried about money?

 The criteria for determining completion for Council Tax purposes are substantially different to that for determining completion for Building Control.

-If you disagree with the completion notice or the completion date that has been specified you can appeal in writing within 28 days of the service of the completion notice to:
+If you disagree with the completion notice or the completion date that has been specified, you can appeal within 28 days of the service of the completion notice by contacting the Valuation Tribunal Service:-

 View information about how to notify us about a change of address

 If you are yet to receive a completion notice for a newly built dwelling, that is now occupied, you do not require a completion notice.
-The date used to enter into Council Tax rating will be the date of occupation.
+Council Tax will start on the date that you moved in.
 The occupier will then be liable to pay the Council Tax.

 To enable us to issue a Council Tax bill the Valuation Office Agency must provide us with a valuation band for the dwelling.